 The slide timings are automatically recorded on adding the narrations.
 However, you can manually set the slide timings to synch your narrations.

-Click on the slide which you want to set the timing.
+Click on the slide on which you want to set the timing.
 Go to Transition tab.
 In the Timing ground, click on Advanced Slide.

 Under Advanced Slide, select After Checkbox, and mention the seconds you want your slide to appear on the screen to set the timings.
 Repeat it for every slide to set the timings